kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md

 \(c\) Any aircraft-related, service-related or other limitations on the ability to accommodate passengers with a disability, including limitations on the availability of level-entry boarding to the aircraft at any airport involved with the flight.
 You must provide this information to any passenger who states that he or she uses a wheelchair for boarding, even if the passenger does not explicitly request the information.

-\(d\) Any limitations on the availability of storage facilities, in the cabin or in the cargo bay, for mobility aids or other assistive devices commonly used by passengers with a disability, including storage in the cabin of a passenger's wheelchair as provided in §[[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.67   What is the requirement for priority space in the cabin to store passengers' wheelchairs?|§382.67]] and 382.123 of this part;
+\(d\) Any limitations on the availability of storage facilities, in the cabin or in the cargo bay, for mobility aids or other assistive devices commonly used by passengers with a disability, including storage in the cabin of a passenger's wheelchair as provided in [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.67   What is the requirement for priority space in the cabin to store passengers' wheelchairs?|§§382.67]] and 382.123 of this part;

 \(e\) Whether the aircraft has an accessible lavatory; and